 While the Administrative Hold is in effect, the Marijuana Establishment shall be prohibited from selling, transporting or otherwise Transferring or destroying the Marijuana or Marijuana Product subject to the Administrative Hold, except as otherwise authorized by the Commission.

-While the Administrative Hold is in effect, the Marijuana Establishment must safeguard the Marijuana or Marijuana Product subject to the Administrative Hold and must fully comply with all security requirements including, but not limited to, 935 CMR 500.110.
+While the Administrative Hold is in effect, the Marijuana Establishment shall safeguard the Marijuana or Marijuana Product subject to the Administrative Hold and shall fully comply with all security requirements including, but not limited to, 935 CMR 500.110: Security Requirements for Marijuana Establishments.

-An Administrative Hold shall not prevent a Marijuana Establishment from the continued possession, cultivation or harvesting of the Marijuana or Marijuana Product subject to the Administrative Hold, unless otherwise provided by an order of the Commission.
-All Marijuana or Marijuana Products subject to an Administrative Hold must be put into separately tracked Production Batches.
+An Administrative Hold may not prevent a Marijuana Establishment from the continued possession, cultivation or harvesting of the Marijuana or Marijuana Product subject to the Administrative Hold, unless otherwise provided by an order of the Commission.
+All Marijuana or Marijuana Products subject to an Administrative Hold shall be put into separately tracked Production Batches.

-An Administrative Hold shall not prevent a Marijuana Establishment from voluntarily surrendering Marijuana or Marijuana Products subject to an Administrative Hold, except that the Marijuana Establishment shall comply with the waste disposal requirements in 935 CMR 500.105(12).
+An Administrative Hold may not prevent a Marijuana Establishment from voluntarily surrendering Marijuana or Marijuana Products subject to an Administrative Hold, except that the Marijuana Establishment shall comply with the waste disposal requirements in 935 CMR 500.105(12): Waste Disposal.

 At any time after the initiation of the Administrative Hold, the Commission or a Commission Delegee may modify, amend or rescind the Administrative Hold.

-The failure to cooperate with provisions of 935 CMR 500.321 may result in administrative or disciplinary action against the Licensee
+The failure to cooperate with provisions of 935 CMR 500.321: Administrative Hold may result in administrative or disciplinary action against the Licensee

 500.330: Limitation of Sales

 If the Commission or a Commission Delegee determines that a Marijuana Establishment does not substantially comply with applicable provisions of St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
-94G, or 935 CMR 500.000, the Commission or a Commission Delegee may order that the Marijuana Establishment shall not sell Marijuana or Marijuana Products, after a date specified.
+94G, or 935 CMR 500.000: Adult Use of Marijuana, the Commission or a Commission Delegee may order that the Marijuana Establishment may not sell Marijuana or Marijuana Products, after a date specified.

-The Commission or a Commission Delegee shall not make such a determination until a Marijuana Establishment has been notified that the establishment does not substantially comply with applicable provisions of St. 2016, c.
+The Commission or a Commission Delegee may not make such a determination until a Marijuana Establishment has been notified that the establishment does not substantially comply with applicable provisions of St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
-94G, or 935 CMR 500.000, that an order to limit sales is contemplated, and that the establishment has a reasonable opportunity to correct the deficiencies.
+94G, or 935 CMR 500.000: Adult Use of Marijuana, that an order to limit sales is contemplated, and that the establishment has a reasonable opportunity to correct the deficiencies.

-An order that a Marijuana Establishment shall not sell Marijuana or Marijuana Products pursuant to 935 CMR 500.330(1) may be rescinded when the Commission or a Commission Delegee finds that the establishment is in substantial compliance with the applicable provisions of St. 2016, c.
+An order that a Marijuana Establishment may not sell Marijuana or Marijuana Products pursuant to 935 CMR 500.330(1) may be rescinded when the Commission or a Commission Delegee finds that the establishment is in substantial compliance with the applicable provisions of St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
-94G, or 935 CMR 500.000.
+94G, or 935 CMR 500.000: Adult Use of Marijuana.

 500.335: Removal and Prohibition of Marijuana and Marijuana Products

 Pursuant to M.G.L. c.
-94G, § 4(a½)(xxxi), the Commission or a Commission Delegee may order the removal or prohibition of sales by more than one Licensee of categories of product types, of specific product types or of specific brands of products after notice and a determination that Marijuana, Marijuana Products, and Marijuana Accessories (for the purposes of 935 CMR 500.335, "Product"), which based on preliminary evidence, pose a substantial risk to the public health, safety or welfare including, but not limited to, that the product is especially appealing to Persons younger than 21 years old.
+94G, § 4(a½)(xxxi), the Commission or a Commission Delegee may order the removal or prohibition of sales by more than one Licensee of categories of product types, of specific product types or of specific brands of products after notice and a determination that Marijuana, Marijuana Products, and Marijuana Accessories (for the purposes of 935 CMR 500.335: Removal and Prohibition of Marijuana and Marijuana Products, "Product"), which based on preliminary evidence, pose a substantial risk to the public health, safety or welfare including, but not limited to, that the product is especially appealing to Persons younger than 21 years old.

 The Commission may vote to initiate a complaint about a Product and refer that complaint to the Executive Director and Enforcement staff for investigation.